 Hard To Kill: Jeremy Scharlow

-BenShot's Hard To Kill articles feature and share the stories of law enforcement officers around the country that have been shot in the line of duty and survived.
+BenShot's Hard To Kill articles feature and share the stories of law enforcement officers around the country who have been shot in the line of duty and survived.

-BenShot sends each an honoree a "bulletproof" Thin Blue Line glass gift set.
+BenShot sends each honoree a "bulletproof" Thin Blue Line glass gift set.